Last updated: April 6, 2022

 Your privacy is critically important to us.
 At Assistiv Labs, we have a few fundamental principles:

-- We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.
+- We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services

-- We store personal information for only as long as we have a reason to keep it.
+- We store personal information for only as long as we have a reason to keep it

-- We aim for full transparency on how we gather, use, and share your personal information.
+- We aim for full transparency on how we gather and use your personal information

 Information we collect